Transfer and Test Credit

 - Total transfer credits are converted to semester credits, if applicable.

-- Transfer grades are not recorded nor computed in the institutional cumulative GPA.
+- Transfer grades are recorded but not computed in the institutional cumulative GPA.
 They are used only for purposes of admission to the University, admission to certain programs, and for some scholarships and financial aid.

 Evaluation of International Transfer Credit

-According to North Dakota University System policy and effective for all students beginning January 2013, international transcripts must be submitted to an approved evaluation service.
-Such an evaluation is the sole responsibility of the student.
-International evaluations must be submitted according to the guidelines listed below.
-The guidelines for the evaluation of transfer credit listed above also apply to international transfer credit.
+According to North Dakota University System policy effective January 2013, international transcripts must be submitted to an approved external evaluation service.
+Obtaining an evaluation is the sole responsibility of the student.
+Evaluations must be submitted according to the guidelines listed below.
+The guidelines for the evaluation of transfer credit listed for Domestic/US Institutions also apply to international transfer credit.
 NDSU students participating in an approved study-abroad program are not required to submit transcripts from study abroad experiences to an evaluation service.
+International students transferring from a North Dakota State University partnership institution are exempt from submitting an external international evaluation.

 - Official transcript(s) issued in English must be submitted to NDSU in addition to the evaluation unless the evaluation service provides certification of student documents and sends copies of transcript(s) to NDSU.
 Currently World Education Services (WES) is the only organization that provides NDSU with the required, certified documentation.